PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 Here are three steps to get started:

-1. Define your objective and clear, concrete, and measurable metrics with all the relevant stakeholders
+1. **Define your objective** and clear, concrete, and **measurable metrics** with all the relevant stakeholders
-    - Ensure everyone understands the “why” behind the project (...)
+    - Ensure everyone understands the *“why”* behind the project (...)
-    - Document and share how the work is currently done (...) and what it will take to replace the current way of working.
+    - *Document* and share how the work is currently done (...) and what it will take to replace the current way of working.
-    - Uncover assumptions that different team members have (...)
+    - Uncover *assumptions* that different team members have (...)
-2. Measure the success of different stages of the project (...)
+2. **Measure** the success of different stages of the project (...)
-    - It will be hard to estimate the total time it will take to deliver
+    - It will be hard to estimate the *total time* it will take to deliver
-    - Make sure you split your project into smaller pieces to validate your assumptions, track your progress, and gather feedback.
+    - Make sure you *split your project* into smaller pieces to validate your assumptions, track your progress, and gather feedback.
-    - (...) make sure you reflect on your progress and whether you’re heading in the right direction to solve the original issue.
-Don’t be afraid to go back to defining the problem.
-Document the lessons you’ve learned and place them in an internal Wiki for other teams to learn from.
+    - (...) make sure you *reflect on your progress* and whether you’re heading in the right direction to solve the original issue.
+Don’t be afraid to go back to defining the problem. *Document* the lessons you’ve learned and place them in an internal Wiki for other teams to learn from.
-3. Have a multi-disciplinary team with clear roles and responsibilities
+3. Have a multi-disciplinary team with **clear roles and responsibilities**
-    - (...) measure how well your team is working together.
+    - (...) measure how well your team is working *together*.
-    - Make sure everyone understands each other’s roles and responsibilities in this project.
+    - Make sure everyone *understands each other’s roles* and responsibilities in this project.
-    - Involve IT early on
+    - Involve *IT* early on

 ### Speak the Same Language

 ### Use Every Project as an Opportunity to Educate Your Organization about Machine Learning

-(...) make sure you share learning from your machine learning projects across the organization.
+(...) make sure you **share learning** from your machine learning projects across the organization.

 ### Define Clear Shared Objective and Metrics

 - #### Assumptions

-  - Why does this project exist?
+  - Why does this project **exist**?
-  - How is performance measured today?
+  - How is **performance** measured today?
-  - How will the deployed model be consumed?
+  - How will the deployed model be **consumed**?
-  - Who owns the data?
+  - Who **owns** the data?

 - #### Success criteria

-  - When defining the metrics for your success criteria, think about:
+  - When defining the **metrics** for your success criteria, think about:
-    - What is the key metric that will determine if the model can be taken to production?
+    - What is the **key metric** that will determine if the model can be taken to production?
-    - How will the model be taken to production?
+    - How will the model be taken to **production**?
-    - How often will the model need to be updated?
+    - How **often** will the model need to be updated?
     - Model metrics
-    - Cost to maintain and update the model
+    - **Cost** to maintain and update the model
-    - Ethical considerations
+    - **Ethical** considerations
   - What’s the minimum viable product?
-    - Model accuracy x to be able to test in a sandboxed environment
+    - **Model accuracy** *x* to be able to test in a sandboxed environment
-    - Manually train, build and deploy the pipeline.
+    - **Manually** train, build and deploy the pipeline.
   - MLOps metrics
-    - Model update frequency met (and able to identify stale models)
+    - Model update frequency **met** (and able to identify stale models)
-    - Time to re-train and deploy a new model and push to production
+    - **Time to re-train** and deploy a new model and push to production
-    - Performance of model endpoint for online predictions (e.g. response time in ms)
+    - Performance of **model endpoint** for online predictions (e.g. response time in ms)
-    - /# of calls / % of failed calls to the model endpoint
+    - /# of calls / % of failed calls to the **model endpoint**
-    - Collaboration between the multi-disciplinary team (e.g. data scientists, engineers, IT-Ops, legal, business)
+    - **Collaboration** between the multi-disciplinary team (e.g. data scientists, engineers, IT-Ops, legal, business)
-    - Attendance of key stakeholders to regular project updates (for example, every six weeks)
+    - Attendance of key **stakeholders** to regular project updates (for example, every six weeks)
-    - Infrastructure scales to the machine learning teams without manual work from IT.
+    - **Infrastructure scales** to the machine learning teams without manual work from IT.

 ---